florencemezino/vert_outre_mer/README.md

 ### End user

 1. Goal
-End users for this project are travellers considering to visit French overseas destinations in a sustainable way for leisure purposes.
+End users for this project are :
+- travellers considering to visit French overseas destinations in a sustainable way for leisure purposes.
+- tourism professionnals who wants to promote their service and learn about sustainable practices for their activity

-2. Profile
+2. Profiles

+a.
+Travellers

 Travellers interacting with the site are French and English speaker and lives mainly in the France (but it can be anywhere in the world).
 They are environmentally conscious and socially responsible.
 They support sustainable practice in the tourism industry.
-Below we can find their profile :
+Below we can find more about ehri profile :

 * Single, Couple or Family travellers
 * English / French travellers
 * Local visitors

-Another type of user profile :
-* Tourism professionnals
+b.
+Tourism professionnals

-This category aims to promote their activity and their practice.
-Making tourism more sustainable is their primary goal.
-Receiving a green label is a form of recognition of their work.
+Tourism professionnals aim to promote their activity and their practices.
+Making their business more sustainable is their primary goal as it will improve management in general.
+Also new pratices will help to attract new customers.

 ### User stories